hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_customized_accelerator.html.markdown

 * `accelerator_tags` - (Optional) Specifies a list of accelerator tags.

+* `ca_certificate_id` - (Optional) Specifies the ID of the CA Spring Cloud Certificate for https URL of Git repository.

 * `description` - (Optional) Specifies the description of the Spring Cloud Customized Accelerator.

 * `display_name` - (Optional) Specifies the display name of the Spring Cloud Customized Accelerator..